SarahFrench/wedding-website/content/section/facilities-accessibility.md

 ## Toilet access

-There are 2 cubicle toilets (and a separate cubicle urinal) in the Banquet barn.
+There are two cubicle toilets (and a separate cubicle urinal) in the Banquet Barn.

 ## Young children